 Yes!
-Jilt supports using your own domain name as the "from" address when sending emails.
-This way, Jilt is permitted to display your domain's info in all outbound email headers, which helps improve email deliverability, ensures replies come back to your inbox, and makes your campaigns look more professional.
+Jilt supports authenticated sending domains.
+This way, Jilt is permitted to display your domain's info in all outbound email headers, which can improve deliverability for shops with large sending volumes.

 Why is this important?

-Setting up a sending email domain in Jilt ensures that all email is delivered from your domain, which removes the "via jilt.com" and the "on behalf of yourdomain.com" that is sometimes displayed within certain email clients.
+Setting up an authenticated sending email domain in Jilt ensures that all email is delivered from your domain, which removes the "via jiltmail.com" and the "on behalf of yourdomain.com" that is sometimes displayed within certain email clients.

 This helps reduce confusion on the origin of the email, as your customer will see your domain info as opposed to Jilt's.
 Also, for certain email clients, like Mail Windows 10, customers can reply directly to you if they have any further questions.